ministryofjustice/security-guidance/docs/minimum-user-clearance-requirements-guide.md

 The MoJ HQ and Executive Agencies might have additional, specific requirements for DV/DV STRAP clearance for individual systems.
 These requirements should be followed where applicable.

-Please contact the [Security team](mailto:security@justice.gov.uk) and refer to the [National Security Vetting questions](national-security-vetting-questions.md) for further information.
+Please contact the [Security team](mailto:security@justice.gov.uk) for further information.

 ## Contact details